MH17 - Investigation requests Russian military to share information

 The Netherlands - The Joint Investigation Team (JIT) that conducts the criminal investigation into the downing of flight Malaysia Airlines MH17 over eastern Ukraine, releases a new appeal for information.
 The appeal is made on behalf of the continuing investigation and is addressed in particular to the citizens of the Russian city of Kursk.
 According to the JIT the Buk-TELAR that downed the plane was delivered from Kursk.
 All 298 people on board the passenger airliner were killed in that crash on 17 July 2014.

-The Dutch police, who coordinate this action, write in a letter addressed to the citizens of Kursk that the investigation into the crew members and the decision-making process of the deployment of the Buk-TELAR has reached an advanced stage, but is not yet finalised.
+The Netherlands Police, who coordinate this action, write in a letter addressed to the citizens of Kursk that the investigation into the crew members and the decision-making process of the deployment of the Buk-TELAR has reached an advanced stage, but is not yet finalised.
 Russian military who possess more information such as photos, videos, emails and official documents, are invited to share this information with the JIT.

 - Victim’s parents – Australians with Soviet heritages – appeal for information on Boeing MH17 crash